Laura-lc/project/README.md

 	4) replacing name entities of the comment titles;

-	5) building a decision tree to measure the expressiveness.
+	5) building a decision tree to measure the expressiveness;

-- **2.1.1  Human Judges**
+### **2.1.1  Human Judges**

-		To measure the expressiveness of the comment titles, we used human expertise.
-To do this, we extracted 400 comment titles from the project data set.
-Then we asked three software experts to rate the expressiveness or usefulness of the selected comment titles.
+	We extracted 400 comment titles from the project data set, and asked three software experts to rate the expressiveness or usefulness of the selected comment titles.

 	Each specific comment title was rated by two different experts.
-Each comment title had an integer rating score from 0 to 3.
+Each comment title had an integer rating score in the range of 0 to 3.

 	The 400 rated comment titles are shown in 400RatedCommentTitles.xlsx.

 	3 means the comment is very useful and informative;

 	2 means the comment is somewhat useful and informative;

 	1 means the comment is slightly useful and informative;

 	0 means the comment is useless;

 	NR means Not Rated;

-- **2.1.2  Inter-rater Agreement (IRA)**
+### **2.1.2  Inter-rater Agreement (IRA)**

 		Once we had the rated comment titles from all three raters, we scored the agreement score manually as follow: